 It sounds like a recording cliché to say that it can give a production that little something that’s missing.
 But it’s true.
 Even if there is no standout contender for the best saturation plugin.

 It sounds great on any track type, and even sounds good if you stack one plugin with another.
-Saturation plugins come in a lot of variations, from a simple two controls all the way up to models that can do things that were once just a dream.
+Saturation plugins come in a lot of variations, from those with simple controls all the way up to models that can do things that were once impossible.

 Best saturation plugin for versatility: FabFilter Saturn 2